quantumfinch/RageAndPassion/README.md

 Current stuff added
 Ships:
-Phase wolf
+* Phase wolf
-Phase/shield wolf
+* Phase/shield wolf
+-All added to player faction as a BLUEPRINT.
+So you still need to produce them yourself.

 Hullmods:
-Overload cloak
+* Overload cloak
-Reflector shield
+* Reflector shield
+-All unlocked by default currently

 This is a work in progress and subject to change often.
-All hullmods are instantly added to known ones as of 7/7/2025

 Some things compile in java 7 for a reason I cannot fathom, since the game v98a is supposed to be on 17?!